Little did I know how drastically my life would change when I accepted an invitation to spend a weekend in 2010 camping at Drakesbad.

 I became acquainted with the angels who maintain Cache 22 on the Hat Creek Rim, as a result of the connections I made while assisting Chili and Pepper.
 I learned they were in need of clean refillable gallon water bottles.
 It just so happens that my family has to buy water, thus they became angels by supplying the 60-80 empty water jugs needed for refills.
 We now have a PCT Cache 22 facebook page were we coordinate transportation of the bottles and communicate regarding the need for refills.
 See how the PCT Trail Angel network grows?

 I stepped outside my comfort zone in 2012 by hosting hikers, Dancing Feet and Not So Bad, at my house, and living on the wild side by picking up hitch-hiking PCT’ers in Castella.
 My life has been enriched by meeting and assisting these individuals.
 I love their trail stories, life stories, gear reviews and so enjoy making friends around the world.
-Although I neglected to capture this crazy pair in photos, Dancing Feet had one of the most popular blogs, with lots of details about her experiences including the one with me.

 For my 2013 event, I recruited my friend John again with the plan to provide a magic camp at Quake’s 2012 location.
 After stopping in Castella to see if anyone needed a ride to Mt Shasta, now part of my I-5 traveling routine, it was time to meet another hiker I’d befriended, Weeds, who we were helping to slack pack (we carried her gear, she carried snacks & water) the 26 miles from Castella to our magic location, including a 4,200’ climb.